Wests Sports Council

 - Softball Campbelltown – Administers Softball in the Campbelltown Region and oversees Representative teams that play in the NSW League from Juniors through to Senior grades.
 Approximately 600 players.
 The Club provides presentation venues, as well as funding towards the insurance costs.

-- Wests Junior Rugby League – Administers junior rugby league within the Campbelltown and bordering Liverpool areas.
+- Wests Tigers Macarthur JRLFC – Administers junior rugby league within the Campbelltown and bordering Liverpool areas.
 The Junior League comprises of 13 individual Clubs.
 Approximately 5,000 people are involved with Wests Junior League in the District.
 The Club provides a financial operational grant as well funding towards the payment of insurances for players, referees fees for the final series.
 The Club also provides meeting rooms and presentation venues for the Wests Junior League and the individual Clubs.

 For further information on each of the Club’s simply click on the associated link or for enquiries relating to the Wests Sports Council, please contact our Sports Director; Mr Martin Bullock on 0412 284 205.